Ready to Trade with the Lowest Fees?

 💡 Pro Tip: Keep MATIC in Your Wallet

-Always maintain 0.5–1 MATIC (~$0.50–$1) in your wallet to cover gas fees.
+Always maintain sufficient MATIC in your wallet to cover network fees.
 Without MATIC, transactions will fail even if you have USDC.
+The amount needed varies with network conditions.

 Spread & Slippage: The Hidden Cost